 The Healthy Land award celebrates improvement projects that help to support and protect natural heritage features including woodlands, wetlands and their functions; wildlife habitat; biodiversity and ecological restoration; soil erosion; and trail development.

-The Healthy Land award was presented to 8 recipients in 2018:
+The Healthy Land award was presented to the following recipients in 2022:

 This father-daughter duo planted 3,400 trees across almost four acres of their property.
 The diversity of tree species (White Pine, White Cedar, White Spruce, and Red Oak) will provide wildlife in the area with a large space to gather and thrive.
 The forest will also provide many positive benefits not only to Bob and Melinda's family but to the surrounding area as well, like sequestering carbon, improving air quality, moderating the local climate, and improving overall health and well-being.

 Jane is a wealth of knowledge about native plants and invasive species.
 Over the years, she has planted a large native plant garden and has spearheaded the removal of invasive plants along the North Shore Trail in Barrie.
 Jane has also led a small team of volunteers to remove Garlic Mustard, Dog Strangling Vine, Phragmites, and other invasives from this waterfront area.
 Her passion is contagious and tremendously inspiring - when she is not pulling weeds or growing native plants, she is planting native species along sections of the trail, educating people on identifying invasives, how best to remove them and what to do after they have been removed.